queens.utils package#

 Base class for general scaling classes.

-The purpose of these classes is the scaling of training data.
+The purpose of these classes is the scaling of data.

 Fit/calculate the scaling based on the input samples.